exakat/php-dictionary/dictionary/depth.ini.rst

 + callstack depth: number of functions calling another one
 + object inheritance depth: the maximum number of extension levels in a class hierarchy

-Depth might be limited, when it is prevented from going beyond a certain level, or illimited, when there is no such limit.
+Depth might be limited, when it is prevented from going beyond a certain level, or unlimited, when there is no such limit.
 For example, xdebug offers a directive called ``xdebug.max_nesting_level`` that limits nesting depth.

 .. code-block:: php